ResearchObject/packaging_data_with_ro-crate/_episodes/01-introduction.md

 _Video: An overview of the RO-Crate concept and its implementations_ (see also [slides and transcript](https://doi.org/10.5281/zenodo.7828632))

 ## Tutorial walk-through

 In this tutorial, meant to be read along with the [RO-Crate specification](https://www.researchobject.org/ro-crate/1.1/), we'll walk through the initial steps for creating a basic RO-Crate.
 You are invited to replicate the below steps on your local computer.

+> ## RO-Crate versions
+>
+> This tutorial is written for RO-Crate 1.1, the RO-Crate website will list the [current specification version](https://www.researchobject.org/ro-crate/specification.html) -- RO-Crates can generally be upgraded to newer versions following [semantic versioning](https://semver.org/) conventions, but check the [change log](https://www.researchobject.org/ro-crate/1.1/appendix/changelog.html) for any important changes.
+The next development version of the specification, indicated with a `-DRAFT` status, may still be subject to changes and should only be used with caution.
+{: .callout}

 {% include links.md %}